Simplify your storage, protect your data, and reclaim your sanity.

 The most time-consuming part of online shopping is checking dozens of websites to make sure you’re not paying more than you need to.
 Luckily, there are apps that will compare prices and nab refunds for you.
 Wikibuy checks prices and takes you to the page with the lowest ones.
 It also tests the best coupon codes for each site.
 Ebates gets you cash back at over 2,500 sites.
 And Paribus, which is free, works retroactively to scan receipts in your in-box for price drops, then file refund requests where appropriate.

 Is your computer slow as molasses and crowded with documents you haven’t opened in eons?
 You could spend hours defragging, buying more memory, and attempting to sort through years of files.
 Or you could choose to start fresh.
 AAA Members save 10 percent on Dell PCs, electronics, and accessories, as well as up to 35 percent on select HP products, with free shipping and dedicated support.
 Save on Dell PCs and get AAA discounts on HP products.

 10. Roam free.

 No need to use public Wi-Fi or electric outlets when you’re out.
 Skyroam’s puck-shaped portable device is your own 4G LTE hot spot and battery charger, whether you’re traveling locally or in more than 130 countries.
 Save on Skyroam.

 Fitness regimens can be more effective— and more enjoyable—when you keep track of your progress.
 Apps such as MyFitnessPal let you enter what you’ve eaten and log your exercise.
 In return, they list your caloric intake and show how close you are to achieving your fitness goals.
 Fitbit’s wearable devices and the iPhone Health app’s built-in pedometer can also do this for you.

-This article was first published in Winter 2019.
+This article was first published in Winter 2019 and last updated in June 2020.
 Some facts may have aged gracelessly.
-Please call ahead to verify information.